williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 Once you have an OpenID Connect Application set-up, and a User assigned to it you can try the authentication flow.

-First, you will need your Authorization Server's Authorization Endpoint, which you can retrieve using the Server's Metadata URI: `/oauth2/:authorizationServerId/.well-known/openid-configuration`.
+First, you will need your Authorization Server&#8217;s Authorization Endpoint, which you can retrieve using the Server&#8217;s Metadata URI: `/oauth2/:authorizationServerId/.well-known/openid-configuration`.
 It will look like this:

 `https://{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/authorize`

 To this you will need to add the following URL query parameters:

-- Your OpenID Connect Application's `client_id` and `redirect_uri`
+- Your OpenID Connect Application&#8217;s `client_id` and `redirect_uri`
 - A `scope`, which for the purposes of this test will be `openid` and `profile`
 - A `response_mode` which you can set to `fragment`
 - (Optionally) `state` and `nonce` values